 INTRODUCTION

 Orphan hybrid populations or lineages are those that occur in the absence of the parental taxa, presenting a challenge for understanding their origins.
 They may arise through dispersal beyond the range of the parental taxa.
 For example, the hybrid species Senecio squalidus occurs in the UK without either parent due to human-mediated dispersal of germplasm from a hybrid zone between two species in Sicily (Crisp 1972; James and Abbott, 2005).
 On the other hand, hybrid populations may become orphaned by driving the exclusion of their progenitors from the landscape (Ellstrand and Elam, 1993; Levin et al. 1996; Huxel 1999; Wolf et al. 2001; Todesco et al. 2016).
 This may occur by assimilation of parental genomes with continued crossing to fertile hybrid individuals (i.e. genetic swamping), which is expected when hybrid fertility is not reduced, and initial population sizes of parental taxa are small (reviewed in Todesco et al. 2016).
 Separately, hybrids could actively supplant parental populations through competitive exclusion, which may be facilitated by vegetative or parthenogenetic reproduction in hybrids.
 This phenomenon has been offered as an explanation for the orphan nature of disjunct hybrid populations of Narcissus × perezlarae (Marques et al. 2010) and the stick insect genus Acanthoxyla (Trewick et al. 2008).
-In addition, exclusion of progenitor habitats that are marginal for either of the parents, or intermediate between their respective environmental optima (Anderson 1948).
+In addition, exclusion of progenitor lineages may be environmentally contingent, particularly in habitats that are marginal for either of the parents, or intermediate between their respective environmental optima (Anderson 1948).

 In North American Aquilegia (commonly known as columbines), interspecific hybridization is a striking evolutionary phenomenon.
 Throughout their natural distribution, intergrading floral forms often occur in zones of species range overlap (Payson 1918; Munz 1946; Grant 1952; Whittemore 1997).
 Members are characteristically interfertile, and early F1 hybrids often show high pollen fertility (Taylor, 1967).
 Moreover, recent genomic study has implicated hybridization as a cause for extensive allele sharing in this group (Filiault et al. 2018).
-Previous workers have extensively studied hybrid populations of Aquilegia formosa × A. pubescens in the Sierra Nevada, CA, USA, ve demonstrated that pollinator-mediated selection on floral morphology can maintain interspecific differences in floral traits known to influence reproductive isolation (Grant, 1952; Hodges and Arnold, 1994), although this appears insufficient to prevent genetic homogenization at neutral loci (Cooper et al., 2010).
-Yet,population-level studies of natural hybridization in the genus have thus far focused nearly exclusively on this , with comparably little attention given to variable outcomes of hybridization other species (but see Pelton, 1957; Miller, 1978).
+Previous workers have extensively studied hybrid populations of Aquilegia formosa × A. pubescens in the Sierra Nevada, CA, USA, demonstrating that divergent floral morphologies contribute to assortative mating through floral isolation (Grant, 1952; Hodges and Arnold, 1994; Fulton and Hodges, 1999).
+Nonetheless, isolation is incomplete, contributing to a semipermeable species boundary between these species.
+While naturally-occurring hybrids between other Aquilegia members are known, population-level studies of natural hybridization in the genus have thus far focused nearly exclusively on this species pair, with comparably little attention given to variable outcomes of hybridization among other species (but see Pelton, 1957; Miller, 1978).